IbroTao/IbroTao/README.md

 ## Fun Facts

-🗣 I can speak two languages: Yoruba and English.
+🗣 I am fluent in two languages: Yoruba and English.

 :sparkles: When I'm not coding, you'll find me enjoying precious moments with my family, watching live football matches, getting creative with drawing portraits, or simply relaxing with a good movie.